 - Baccalaureate degree candidates must satisfactorily complete the General Education Curriculum, specific requirements for a major, and a minimum of 128 semester credit hours with a minimum grade point average of 2.0. - Transfer students must complete a minimum of five full courses in their major at Emerson College, regardless of the number of credits transferred into their major.
 A "full course" is defined as a 4-credit course, or two 2-credit courses.
 Transfer courses must bear a minimum 2.67 credits or more to fulfill a course requirement.
-Only the number of credits transferred will count toward the 128 credits needed for graduation.
-Transfer students may use one threesemester hour course to fulfill a full course requirement, though they only receive 3 credits toward the 128 needed for graduation. - Students must satisfactorily complete a minimum of 48 credits at Emerson College. - Students must complete their final 16 credits at Emerson College. - It is the responsibility of the student to ensure that all degree requirements are met as specified in this catalogue.
+Only the number of credits transferred will count toward the 128 credits needed for graduation. - Students must satisfactorily complete a minimum of 48 credits at Emerson College. - Students must complete their final 16 credits at Emerson College. - It is the student's responsibility to ensure that all degree requirements are met as specified in the Undergraduate Catalogue.
 Failure to be aware of a provision does not excuse a student from adhering to policy.
-While each student has a academic advisor, that person only provides advice, and it is up to the student to make decisions with respect to his or her program using that advice, the Academic Catalogue, the online degree audit (eCommon), and advising materials distributed by the Academic Advising Center.
-All academic
+While each student has an academic advisor, that person only provides advice.
+It is up to the student to make decisions with respect to his or her program using that advice, the Academic Catalogue, the online degree audit (eCommon), and the advising materials distributed by the Academic Advising Center.
+All academic and financial requirements must be met before a degree candidate may participate in the College's annual commencement exercises held each May.

-- and financial requirements must be met before a degree candidate may participate in the College's annual commencement exercises held each May. - Prior to their final semester, students are required to complete an application to graduate, which can be found online.
+Prior to their final semester, students are required to complete an application to graduate, which can be found online.
 It should be printed out and turned in to the Student Service Center.
-Upon completion of all requirements for graduation, as outlined in Item 1 above, students will be graduated by the College.
+Upon completion of all requirements for graduation, as outlined above, students will be graduated by the College.
 Students who wish to extend their program of study beyond their degree requirements must file a petition with the Office of Academic Affairs.
 An approved petition must be presented to the Registrar's Office prior to registration.
 Financial aid recipients are strongly encouraged to consult with their financial assistance advisor prior to registration.